TerrellV/maplechart-website/docs/roadmap.md

 # Roadmap

-## 🤙🏾 High Priority
+## 💯 High Priority

-* Configure REST api
+* Add cors configuration to backend api by default
-  * Setup pair/{pair-id}/metric-series/{metric-id}
-  * Setup pair/{pair-id}/latest-metrics
+* Rename path to pairs/{pair_id}/series?signal=TR-200D
-* Document set of 10-15 Metrics clearly on maplechart.com
+* Document set of 10 indicators clearly
-* Enable seamless api key creation process
-  * Require email validation for api key
-* Setup new cloud account to represent PRD account

 ## 🤞🏾 Medium Priority

-* Increase speed of daily core data refresh so that metrics can be refreshed more quickly after daily close *
+* Increase speed of daily core data refresh so that metrics can be refreshed more quickly after daily close

 ## 🤏🏾 Low Priority